TBlindaruk/ZEND-PHP-7.1-Certification-ZCPE-/3-String/functions/README.md

-strncasecmp — Binary safe case-insensitive string comparison of the first n characters strncmp — Binary safe string comparison of the first n characters strpbrk — Search a string for any of a set of characters strrchr — Find the last occurrence of a character in a string strrev — Reverse a string strspn — Finds the length of the initial segment of a string consisting entirely of characters contained within a given mask. strstr — Find the first occurrence of a string strtok — Tokenize string strtolower — Make a string lowercase strtoupper — Make a string uppercase
+strncasecmp — Binary safe case-insensitive string comparison of the first n characters strncmp — Binary safe string comparison of the first n characters strpbrk — Search a string for any of a set of characters strrev — Reverse a string strspn — Finds the length of the initial segment of a string consisting entirely of characters contained within a given mask. strtok — Tokenize string strtolower — Make a string lowercase strtoupper — Make a string uppercase